-Contact: Cape Hatteras National Seashore, 1401 National Park Drive, Manteo, NC 27954; 252-473-2111; www.nps.gov/caha.

-Safety Today
+252-473-2111; www.nps.gov/caha Safety Today

-Lighthouses and Life Saving Stations on the Cape are symbols of a long history of concern for people in distress.
-In that tradition please observe these safety tips so your visit will be a pleasant one.
-If you have any questions, please ask a park ranger; they are here to make your trip safe and enjoyable.
+Please observe these safety tips so your visit will be a pleasant one.
+If you have any questions, ask a park ranger; they are here to make your trip safe and enjoyable.
 Swim only where lifeguards are on duty.
 Ocean swimming is not like swimming in a pool or lake.
 Strong littoral currents, rip currents, tidal currents near inlets, and shifting sand all can make swimming dangerous.
-Winds can quickly blow air mattresses and other flotation devices out to sea.
-Breaking waves can dislocate shoulders, and sand abrasions are not uncommon.
-Even broken necks and paralysis have resulted from riding the waves and being thrown into the sand head first.
-If this is your first visit to the ocean, please contact a lifeguard or ranger for more information.
+Winds